Databases (.base)

 GalleryCards with an optional Cover image

-BoardKanban columns grouped by a property (Group by) — dragging cards between columns changes the value
+BoardKanban columns grouped by a property (Group by) — dragging cards between columns changes the value; dragging a column header reorders the columns

-CalendarEntries by Date field on a month calendar, draggable
+CalendarEntries by Date field in Month, Week or Day, draggable

 TimelineTime axis with Start date and optional End date